conjee/conjee.github.io/_posts/2019-10-07-wireshark-permission-issues-on-clear-linux.md

 ---
+title: Wireshark Permission Issues on Clear Linux
 layout: post
-title: "Wireshark Permission Issues on Clear Linux"
+categories:
-categories: notes
+- notes
-description: "Permission issues with Wireshark ran as a non-root user can be fixed by setting dumpcap permissions and privileges."
+description: Permission issues with Wireshark ran as a non-root user can be fixed by setting dumpcap permissions and privileges.
 ---

 ## The Problem